Who Is This Credit Card Best For?

-- High rewards rates in popular spending categories: Most people spend money at supermarkets and gas stations all year long, so it’s easy to take advantage of this card’s highest earnings categories.
+- Competitive earning rates on routine purchases: Most people spend money at supermarkets and gas stations all year long, so it’s easy to take advantage of this card’s highest earnings categories.
 The top-earning rates are among some of the best available for those purchases, too.

-- Enhanced rewards rate for frequent spenders: You'll get 50% extra points when you use your card 30 or more times per billing cycle.
+- More points for frequent spenders: You'll get 50% more points when you use your card 30 or more times per billing cycle.
 If you are someone who makes many small purchases or uses your credit card at least once per day, it will be easy to maximize this perk.

-- Earning caps: Also note that you’ll only earn 3 points per $1 on up to $6,000 in spending at U.S. supermarkets each year.
+- Earning caps may limit grocery rewards: You’ll earn 3 points per $1 on groceries—but only on up to $6,000 in spending at U.S. supermarkets each year.
 That means if you average more than $500 on groceries each month, you’ll reach the limit before the end of the year.
 Once that happens, you’ll earn just 1 point per $1 on all your grocery spending.

 Amex EveryDay Preferred Credit Card Welcome Bonus

-Your points will never expire provided you have at least one credit card that earns Membership Rewards points open.
+Your points will never expire as long as you have at least one credit card that earns Membership Rewards points open.

 When you book flights through amextravel.com, your points are worth 1 cent each.
 If you transfer to an airline partner, they may be worth much more.
-For example, if you transfer to Delta Air Lines, our research shows your points are worth 1.6 cents each.
-If you transfer to Air Canada, we found they’re worth 3 cents each.
+For example, if you transfer to Delta Air Lines, our research shows your points are worth an average of 1.44 cents each.

-There’s typically a fee for each point transfer to a U.S. airline, a fee of 0.06 cents per point, with a maximum fee of $99, will be charged to your credit card account.
+There’s typically a fee for each point transfer to a U.S. airline—0.06 cents per point, with a maximum fee of $99.

 Amex EveryDay Preferred Credit Card’s Other Features